 How does Packtypes help children?

-- Helps them to build stronger relationships with students and parents.
+- It helps them to build stronger relationships with students and parents.

-- Helps them to recognise their natural teaching strengths
+- It helps them to recognise their natural teaching strengths.

-- Helps them to adapt to the needs of different children
+- It helps them to adapt to the needs of different children.

-- Helps them to work more closely with other teachers.
+- It helps them to work more closely with other teachers.

 In a previous Parent Questionnaire, some parents said it would be helpful to have a bit more information about Packtypes.
-Below, you will find some PDF files explaining what the different Packtypes may look like in children.
-There is also a description of what each Packtype will look like in adults.
-In addition to this, we have included some information about how Packtypes can help the Teacher-Pupil relationship.
+Below, you will find a PDF file explaining what the different Packtypes may look like in children.

 If you would like to find out more about Packtypes, you can visit the website www.packtypes.com